Last Updated on

 Learn more about data centers by watching the video below.
 It takes you through a tour of the hosting.com data center in Denver.

 Web hosting services are categorized into plans.
-So when you start to hunt for a web hosting plan, it’s easy to be overwhelmed by the long list of all available options.
+So when you start to hunt for a plan to get your website set up, it’s easy to be overwhelmed by the long list of all available options.

 Not all of them are good for you, so rather than looking up to a marketer to tell you what’s right for you, it’s best if you understand the details under each hosting option.
 Here’s a short list of the hosting options we are going to cover briefly.